rhielab/3Dgenome/README.md

 ```
 The loops identified near structural variants are save in ```neo-loops.txt```.

+### 3B.
+Numbers of each category of structural variants identified from Hi-C and Micro-C data

+Please refer to 3A.
+Structtural variants are called in ```sv.txt``` files.

+### 3C.
+Numbers of loops identified around the structural variants from Hi-C and Micro-C data

+Please refer to 3A.
+Loops are derived in ```neo-loops.txt``` file.

 ### 3D.
 Numbers of neoloops that are shared or unique among Hi-C 1 billion, Micro-C 1 billion, 2 billion and 3 billion

-Here is the loop-comparison analysis, we used the same script as desribed in figure2D
+Here is the loop-comparison analysis, we used the same comparison method as desribed in figure2D with ```neo-loops.txt``` as inputs.

 ### 3E.
 An example heatmap of Micro-C data near the ARID1A gene that includes an inversion structural variant